An appeal is an opportunity to contest our permitting decisions. There are two types of appeals:

 Most land use decisions include an opportunity to appeal our decision to the City’s Hearing Examiner.
 Your appeal to the City’s Hearing Examiner may be filed electronically.
 Please see the Hearing Examiner's website for details.
 You may also file by sending your appeal to:

 P.O.
 Box 94729

 Your appeals must be received before 5:00 p.m. on the appeal deadline, and include a $85 filing fee in a check payable to the City of Seattle.
 (The Hearing Examiner may waive the fee if payment would cause you financial hardship.)
 If you send you appeal by mail, it could be delayed by several days.
 Allow extra time if mailing an appeal.

 Your appeal must:

 You must be party to an appeal in order to have your views heard.
 Do not assume you will have an opportunity to be heard if someone else has filed an appeal on our decision.
 For more information, read the following Hearing Examiner resources:

-You need to appeal shoreline decisions to the State Shorelines Hearings Board.
+You need to appeal shoreline substantial development decisions to the State Shorelines Hearings Board.
 Your appeal must be in writing and filed within 21 days of the date the State Department of Ecology (DOE) receives our decision.
-We will send our decision to DOE by the close of business on the Friday of the posting week.
+We will send our decision to DOE within two business days of publishing our decision.